Sudha548322/Skin-Disease-Detection/README.md

 # Skin-Disease-Detection

 ## **Project Overview** ##
 **Develop an AI-powered system that uses machine learning to detect skin diseases from images provided by users.
-The system will analyze the images, provide a description of the potential disease, offer recommendations for nearby dermatologists, and suggest if the disease requires isolation or special care measures.**
+The system will analyze the images, provide a description of the potential disease offer recommendations for nearby dermatologists, and suggest if the disease requires isolation or special care measures.**

 ![image](https://github.com/shireeshatn/Skin-Disease-Detection/assets/146500562/574580d0-7045-4505-b1b8-b1f8685e41d3)